Programming-III/programming-iii-classroom-test1-ass1-v2-Assignment1-Version2/README.md

    - A `main()` function that demonstrates:
      - Creating objects of Student, Instructor, and Course
      - Adding students to a course
-     - Display all course, instructor and student information in the same format **exactly** shown in the console output example below.
+     - Display all course, instructor and student information in the **exact**same format shown in the console output below.

-3. **A text file named yourInformation.txt** containing:
+3. **Edit in text file named yourInformation.txt** containing:
 ```
    TutorialNumber_StudentID_StudentName
 ```